Prospects for the production and detection of Breit-Wheeler tunneling positrons in Experiment 320 at the FACET-II accelerator: Expected performance

 Besides these volumes, the magnetic field maps, derived directly from \GEANT, are also integrated into the ACTS geometry.

 The material properties of the tracking detector (both the sensitive and passive components) are transferred from \GEANT to the ACTS implementation using a dedicated material-mapping algorithm.
+In essence, each surface of the ACTS detector description is assigned an effective material distribution, which is obtained by averaging properties of the material regions encountered along signal-like track trajectories in \GEANT.
 This step is important to ensure that ACTS properly accounts for multiple scattering and energy loss.
-A detailed description of this procedure, along with an evaluation of its performance, is provided in App.~\ref{app:material_mapping}.
+A more detailed description of this procedure, along with an evaluation of its performance, is provided in App.~\ref{app:material_mapping}.